gravitational/teleport/rfd/0069-proxy-peering.md

 The api will use mTLS to ensure that only other proxies are able to connect.
 This is done by checking certificates for the built-in role “Proxy”.
 This will prevent users from connecting to the service directly without going through the user-proxy logic of authorization and session recording.

 ### Enabling Proxy Peering
-This feature will need to be explicitly configured to use it.
+This feature will need to be explicity configured to use it.
 The configuration will be set in the auth_service section of the teleport config and will update the `ClusterNetworkingConfig` stored in the backend.

 The configuration option will be called `tunnel_strategy`.
 This will take a `type` and each `type` can support its own custom parameters.
 This gives us flexibility to support future strategies.
 The default will be `type: agent_mesh` which is equivalent to the current node dialing behavior.